jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

  **CodeQL** - GitHub's built in code analysis tool for finding vulnerabilites and bugs in codebases.
 It supports JavaScript/Typescript, Python, and Ruby, which are the languages used by Canvas LMS.
 The tool can be easily integrated to most codebases and can be setup to run throughout the CI/CD pipeline.

+**grep** - The Unix command-line tool `grep` was used in conjunction with the ```find`` utility to look for text strings indicative of potential security vulnerabilities.
+The grep utility is not designed specifically for scanning code, but it is very useful for locating potential issues for manual analysis.

 ### Anticipated Challenges
 What challenges did you expect before starting the code review?